RusLanParty/CollisionsDetector/README.md

 # CollisionsDetector
 This is a .NET script for GTA V

-The script detects collisions in the world, and applies damage depending on impact force to all vehicle occupants.
+The script detects collisions in the game world, and applies damage depending on impact force to all vehicle occupants.

 Features:
 <li>Damage to driver & passengers when two ped vehicles collide